rngtng/mtXcontrol/README.markdown

 Download sources here: [github mtXControl Project](http://github.com/rngtng/mtXcontrol)

 ## Mini HowTo:
-mtXcontrol consits of two parts:  One is the Editor program which you run on your computer, the other is the firmware you have to upload to your rainbowduino.
+mtXcontrol consits of two parts:  One is the Editor program which you run on your computer, the other is the firmware you have to upload to your rainbowduino first.
 [See instruction here](http://www.rngtng.com/2009/06/25/rainbowduino-here-it-is-and-how-to-program-it).
-The firmware make use of the Rainbowduino.h Library to manioulate the Matrix easily.
-Connect your Rainbowduino via USB to your computer and you are ready to go - happy mtXcontrol drawing!
+The firmware make use of the Rainbowduino.h Library to manipulate the Matrix easily.
+Make sure to put it into your Arudino Library.
+Connect your Rainbowduino via USB to your computer uploa firmware and you are ready to go - happy mtXcontrol drawing!

+## Requirements
+* Mac/Win/Linux System running Java
+* Processing IDE, get it from [here](http://processing.org/download/)
+* Arduino IDE, get it from [here](http://arduino.cc/en/Main/Software)
+* Rainbowduino + 8x8 RGB LED Matrix, get it from [here](http://www.seeedstudio.com/depot/rainbowduino-led-driver-platform-plug-and-shine-p-371.html)

 ## Full list of Features:
 * Draw multicolor points, line and rows  (8bit color support)